tjhowse/aus_grocery_price_database/backlog.md

         X oldest records and update them.
     * Would it make sense to scale the number of workers to hit a target full-db update interva?
+    * Perhaps report the time step when updating a product.
+Use this data to tune the number of runners so we hit the target update rate.
+Care must be taken to handle the initial-startup state, where everything might appear very stale and we scale too many workers.
+Perhaps just set a 20-ish cap on the number of workers.

 ## Further work